Agusan del Sur: Demographics

 The population of Agusan del Sur in the 2020 census was 739,367 people, with a density of sigfig 739,367/9,989.52.

 In 2000, the province had a population of 559,294.
 This represented an increase of 44,558 persons or 7.96% since 1995.
 The annual population growth rate was 1.79%.
 The 103,637 households had an average household size of 5.39 persons.
 The population density was 62 persons per square kilometer, with a male to female ratio of 107:100.

 Five tribal groups are found in the province: Aeta, Mamanwa, Bagobo, Higaonon, and Manobo.
 The Manobos live along the national highway and river towns towards the boundary with Davao de Oro.
 The Higaonons live mostly on the western side of Agusan River, generally in Esperanza towards the boundary with Bukidnon.

-The Agusan del Sur population is predominantly composed of immigrants from the Visayas.
-Intermarriages between immigrants and natives have pulled down the percentage of the lumad stock.
+The Agusan del Sur population is predominantly composed of migrants from the Visayas, who came from Cebu, Bohol, Siquijor and Negros Oriental as well as Cebuano-speaking parts of Mindanao.
+There are also significant minority residents in the province whose descendants came from Ilocandia, Cagayan Valley, Cordillera Administrative Region, Central Luzon, Calabarzon, Mindoro, Marinduque, Bicolandia, Panay, Negros Occidental and Samar.
+Intermarriages between migrants and natives have pulled down the percentage of the lumad stock.

 Cebuano is the most common language spoken in Agusan del Sur.
+Filipino/Tagalog are also widely used and understood, often used for administrative functions by the local government and in education and business.
+Other languages varyingly spoken in the province include Bohol Cebuano, Butuanon, Ilocano, Hiligaynon, Pangasinan, Surigaonon and Waray.
+Indigenous inhabitants in the province speak their respective languages and dialects fluently in addition to Cebuano.

 Religion

+Catholicism

 The predominant religion is Roman Catholicism with 79% of the population and the Iglesia Filipina Independiente with 12%.
+The Province is home to the Diocese of Prosperidad, which serves the whole Province.

+Others

-Other religions include the Seventh-day Adventist Church, Iglesia ni Cristo, United Pentecostal Church, Born Again and the United Church of Christ in the Philippines, Islam and Latter Day Saints.
+Other religions include the Members Church of God International (MCGI), Seventh-day Adventist Church, Iglesia ni Cristo, United Pentecostal Church, Born Again and the United Church of Christ in the Philippines, Islam and Latter Day Saints.